didactek/ftdi-synchronous-serial/README.md

 This library provides
 - support for a USB-connected FTDI device in MPSSE mode
 - implementations of I2C and SPI protocols
-- a small Swift bridge to libusb sufficient to support the above
+- uses deft-simple-usb for usermode access to the FTDI device

 Synchronous serial communication is data that is timed according to a separate clock signal.
 While the FTDI also supports asynchronous [UART] communications (such as RS-232),